Caput Succedaneum in a Newborn

 What causes a higher grade of swelling?
 Two words: birth trauma.
 The more trauma that occurs during natural delivery, the higher the probability of swelling and bruising.

-The following factors can contribute to birth trauma (which may then lead to head injury):
+The following factors can contribute to birth trauma (which may then lead to an injury to the baby’s head):

 - A prolonged delivery.
 (The baby spends more time “stuck” in the birth canal).

-- The doctor uses forceps or vacuum extractors to remove the baby.
+- The doctor uses forceps or vacuum-assisted delivery to remove the newborn baby.

-- There isn’t enough amniotic fluid (a condition called oligohydramnios).
+- There isn’t enough amniotic fluid (oligohydramnios) which causes increased pressure from the mother’s pelvic bones.
 This often goes hand-in-hand with early membrane rupture.

 - High birth weight.
 (Often occurs with full-term or late babies)